msyamkumar/cs220-projects/spring20/p4/README.md

-# Project 5: Pokémon Simulation
+# Project 5: Pokémon Simulation (UNDER CONSTRUCTION.
+DO NOT START.)

 ## Corrections/Clarifications
+None yet.

 ## Overview

 For this project, you'll be using the data from `pokemon_stats.csv` to simulate Pokémon battles.
+This data was gathered by the Python program `gen_csv.ipynb` from the website https://www.pokemondb.net/.
 This project will focus on **conditional statements**.
 To start, download `project.py`, `test.py` and `pokemon_stats.csv`.
 You'll do your work in a Jupyter Notebook, producing a `main.ipynb` file.
 You'll test as usual by running `python test.py` to test a `main.ipynb` file.

 We won't explain how to use the `project` module here (the code in the `project.py` file).
 The lab this week is designed to teach you how it